 Process improvement exercises 🏃

-Tool #11: Process baselining
+Process improvement tool #11: Process baselining

 To make effective process improvements, you’ll need to understand how your business operates and how process improvements can benefit your organization.
 This is termed process baselining, which provides a starting point upon which your process improvement efforts can be built.